wwwlicious/servicestack-introspec/readme.md

 This endpoint can optionally be filtered by `?requestDto`, `?tag` and/or `?category`.

 ### Restrictions
-The plugin currently does not respect authenticate attributes, it will document them but not restrict visibility or access.
+The plugin currently does not respect `AuthenticateAttribute`, it will document them but not restrict visibility or access.